Introduction

 What is the reason to practice Zen?

-It enhances focus and emotional stability, which is the best fit when there is always something to distract the person.
+It enhances focus and emotional stability, which is particularly beneficial when there is always something to distract the person.

 7. Cyclic Meditation